-- Treat a break before a capitalized word as an uncertain break: If checked, Unbreaker will mark breaks before capitalized words with a question mark, which is useful in many languages where capitalized words normally occur at the beginning of sentences, but also in the middle.
+- Treat a break before a capitalized word as an uncertain break: If checked, Unbreaker will mark breaks before capitalized words with a question mark, which is useful in many languages where capitalized words do not only occur at the beginning of sentences, but also in the middle.
 It is unchecked by default.

 - Do not remove a break after a line in all uppercase letters: quite often, documents may contain headings in all uppercase letters, without final punctuation and in the same formatting as the following paragraph.
 This option allows for such scenario.
 It is checked by default.

 - Do not remove a break after one of these symbols: besides final punctuation like . ; ! ? : and …, as well as some other final punctuation used primarily in East Asian languages, some symbols may often be used at the end of paragraphs.
 If a break is found after such symbols, it will be considered “uncertain”.
 By default, this option includes the closing parenthesis – ).

 - Do not remove a break before one of these symbols: besides initial punctuation like ¿ ¡